Configuring ONLYOFFICE SP and AD FS IdP

 https://onlyofficevm.northeurope.cloudapp.azure.com/FederationMetadata/2007-06/FederationMetadata.xml

-4. To verify that AD FS has been started correctly, open the received link in a web browser.
-The xml should be displayed or downloaded.
-Copy the link to the metadata xml: it will be required at the next step.
+4. To verify that AD FS is running correctly, open the link in a web browser.
+The XML file should be displayed or downloaded.
+Copy the link to the metadata XML file: it will be needed at the next step.

 Configuring ONLYOFFICE SP

-1. Make sure that you are signed in as an Administrator to your ONLYOFFICE Control Panel and click the SSO tab in the PORTAL SETTINGS section on the left sidebar.
+1. Ensure that you are signed in as an Administrator to your ONLYOFFICE Control Panel and click the SSO tab in the PORTAL SETTINGS section on the left sidebar.

 You can only register one enterprise Identity Provider for your organization on the ONLYOFFICE portal.

-2. Enable SSO using the Enable Single Sign-on Authentication switcher and paste the link copied from the AD FS into the URL to Idp Metadata XML field.
+2. Enable SSO by clicking the Enable Single Sign-on Authentication toggle and paste the link copied from the AD FS into the URL to Idp Metadata XML field.

 3. In the Custom login button caption field, you can enter any text instead of the default one (Single Sign-on).
-This text will be displayed on the button used to login to the portal with the Single Sign-on service at the ONLYOFFICE authentication page.
+This text will be displayed on the button used to sign in to the portal with the Single Sign-on service at the ONLYOFFICE authentication page.

 4. In the NameID Format selector, choose the following value: urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress.

-5. In the IdP Public Certificates \ Advanced settings section, uncheck the Verify Logout Response Signature option, as AD FS does not require that by default.
+5. In the IdP Public Certificates \ Advanced settings section, deselect the Verify Logout Response Signature option, as AD FS does not require that by default.

-6. Now you need to add certificates to the SP Certificates section.
+6. Add certificates to the SP Certificates section.
 You can generate self-signed certificates or add any other certificates.

-in the New Certificate window, switch the Use for selector to the signing and encrypt option, as AD FS IdP is automatically configured to verify digital signatures and encrypt data.
+In the New Certificate window, set the Use for selector to the signing and encrypt option, as AD FS IdP is automatically configured to verify digital signatures and encrypt data.

-7. In the SP Certificates \ Advanced settings, uncheck the Sign Logout Responses, as AD FS does not require that by default.
+7. In the SP Certificates \ Advanced settings, deselect the Sign Logout Responses, as AD FS does not require that by default.

-It is not necessary to adjust the Attribute Mapping form, as we will set these parameters in the AD FS IdP later.
-In the Advanced Settings section, you can check the Hide auth page option to hide the default authentication page and automatically redirect to the SSO service.
+The Attribute Mapping form does not need to be adjusted.
+In the Advanced Settings section, you can select the Hide auth page option to hide the default authentication page and automatically redirect to the SSO service.

-ImportantIf you need to restore the default authentication page (to be able to access the portal if you your IDP server fails), you can add the /Auth.aspx?skipssoredirect=true key after the domain name of your portal in the browser address bar.
+ImportantIf you need to restore the default authentication page (to be able to access the portal if your IdP server fails), you can add the /Auth.aspx?skipssoredirect=true key after the domain name of your portal in the browser address bar.

-8. Click the Save button.
-The ONLYOFFICE SP Metadata section should be opened.
+8. Click Save.
+The ONLYOFFICE SP Metadata section will open.

-Verify that our settings are publicly available by clicking the Download SP Metadata XML button.
+Verify that the settings are publicly accessible by clicking Download SP Metadata XML.
 The XML file contents should be displayed.

 9. Copy the link to the ONLYOFFICE SP metadata from the SP Entity ID (link to metadata XML) field and go to the machine where AD FS is installed.